0x0d01/catfacts/catfact.md

 - Neutering a cat extends its life span by two or three years.
 - A cat will tremble or shiver when it is extreme pain.
 - A cat's field of vision is about 200 degrees.
+- According to Hebrew legend, Noah prayed to God for help protecting all the food he stored on the ark from being eaten by rats.
+In reply, God made the lion sneeze, and out popped a cat.
 - In just seven years, a single pair of cats and their offspring could produce a staggering total of 420,000 kittens.
 - Since cats are so good at hiding illness, even a single instance of a symptom should be taken very seriously.
 - A cat almost never meows at another cat, mostly just humans.
 Cats typically will spit, purr, and hiss at other cats.